schoolofmarkets/schoolofmarkets.github.io/index.md

 page_sections:
 - template: hero-banner-w-image
   block: hero-2
-  headline: uBuild <br><strong>design blocks</strong>
+  headline: Trading &amp; Investing <br><strong>For Students</strong>
-  content: The tool that allows you to build beautiful sites<br>all inside Forestry's
+  content: There are plenty of Binary Option Ads that show Ambani kind of returns
-    content manager.
+    in a day.
+If that was possible, why don't they trade themselves instead of showing you ads?<br>Start trading right, and learn from scratch from a Trusted Start-Up!
   cta:
     enabled: true
     url: https://github.com/forestryio/ubuild-jekyll
-    button_text: 'See on GitHub '
+    button_text: Learn More
   image:
     image: "/uploads/2019/12/12/Trade & Invest from the Right Age.png"
     alt_text: School of Markets
-  background_image: "/uploads/2019/12/12/Trade & Invest from the Right Age.png"
+  background_image: ''
 - template: navigation-header-w-button
   block: header-2
-  logo: "/uploads/2018/06/21/forestry-full.svg"
+  logo: "/uploads/2019/12/12/Your paragraph text.png"
   navigation:
   - link: "/"
     link_text: Home